• Skip to primary navigation

 My first inclination was to make a gluten-free chicken pot pie.
 I love pot pie, and have had Blake’s gluten-free chicken pot pie (frozen) before.
 It’s good, but not nearly as good as one I knew I could make myself.

-So I set out to develop a recipe … and finally settled in on this one, which you’ll find below and which I LOVE!
+That’s why I set out to develop a recipe … and finally settled in on this one, which you’ll find below and which I love making and eating!

 My secret to making the best gluten-free chicken pot pie filling is that I use rotisserie chicken.
 The chicken shreds so beautifully, and you get a wonderful mix of juicy dark and white meat.